graeme-winter/dials_tutorials/CCP4-CSSB-2025/dui2-processing.md

 > [!NOTE]
 > What does middle-button drag do?
 Try setting "Max Z" to something small, like 5.
 What does this show you?
 Align the view down the rotation axis and then click to increase the Max Z value (Use Alt-click to jump in blocks of 100).
 Can you see how data collection sweeps out a volume of reciprocal space?
 Can you align the view in a direction that clearly shows the crystal lattice?

-> [!NOTE]
+> [!WARNING]
-> Sorry, there are bugs in the way buttons are display in CCP4's version of `dials.reciprocal_lattice_viewer`.
+> Sorry, there are bugs in the way buttons are displayed in CCP4's version of `dials.reciprocal_lattice_viewer`.
 The controls are functional. but the values are hard to read.

 The main purpose of the `dials.reciprocal_lattice_viewer` prior to indexing is to look for pathologies that might cause indexing to fail, such as poor diffraction geometry, noisy spots, split spots, ice rings, and so on.
 In this case the reciprocal space lattice looks very clean, so we would not expect indexing to have any problems.
 Here is a view with a nicely aligned lattice, suggesting that indexing should not be a problem: